aodn/filter-config/README.md

 # AODN Portal filter configuration

+## Licensing
+This project is licensed under the terms of the GNU GPLv3 license.

+## Configuration
 This repository contains layer filter configuration for WMS servers defined in the AODN portal (https://github.com/aodn/aodn-portal) as the type 'GeoserverFilterConfig'.
 The portal expects theses WMS servers to be a standard Geoserver, but will retrieve the filter information from this repo (or S3 repo mirror for prod).
 ```